amirhajibabaei/AutoForce/theforce/md/README.md

 ```

 A practical issue may rise if the MD simulation starts
-with an empty model and from an initial forces very
-close to zero.
+with an empty model and a state with forces close to zero.
-Although this is not a issue in most of the cases,
+Although this is not a issue in most cases,
 sometimes the active learning algorithm may fail.
 For this, we have introduced the `rattle` tag
 which disturbs the atoms at the initial state.